hlorenzo/RBlog/content/talk/example/index.md

 # Talk start and end times.
 #   End time can optionally be hidden by prefixing the line with `#`.
-time_start = 2030-06-01T13:00:00
+#time_start = 2030-06-01T13:00:00
-time_end = 2030-06-01T15:00:00
+#time_end = 2030-06-01T15:00:00

 # Authors.
 Comma separated list, e.g. `["Bob Smith", "David Jones"]`.
 authors = []

 # Abstract and optional shortened version.
 abstract = "Several  sets  of  variables  can  be  analyzed  simultaneously  by  canonical  correlation  in  a multi-way  analysis.
 These  sets  of  variables  are  often  high-dimensional  and  repeated  over time.
-For instance, full-transcriptome measured by RNA-Seq used to be performed in lon- gitudinal  studies  as  well  as  other  measures  such  as  peptides  or  cells.
+For instance, full-transcriptome measured by RNA-Seq used to be performed in longitudinal  studies  as  well  as  other  measures  such  as  peptides  or  cells.
 Hence,  canonical correlation analysis has been extended with regularized approaches to deal with several high dimensional data.
 However,  some measurements can be missing for technical reasons and therefore introduce undesired structures due to the huge dimension of the datasets.
 Our objective is to find an efficient method allowing to impute the missing values taking into account the three-way structure, participant-transcriptome-time, and also the missing path structure.
-We proposed an EM-like covariance-maximization lasso-penalized high-dimensional comple- tion matrix algorithm to reach that goal.
+We proposed an EM-like covariance-maximization lasso-penalized high-dimensional completion matrix algorithm to reach that goal.
 We compared our approach on simulated data-sets with the mean imputation per gene per time step, the missMDA-imputeMFA algorithm which takes structure into account and the softImpute  solution  initially  designed  to  solve  the  Netflix  competition  a  high-dimensional problem.
 We used two criterions:  the L2-error between estimated and simulated values and the L2-error between estimated and simulated covariance matrices.
 The numerical results exhibited the superiority of the proposed method in most of the scenarii.
-We also illustrated our approach on a real data-set from a phase I Ebola vaccine trial measuring RNA-Seq data after vaccination (richtien, cell report 2017) in 20 participants at 4 different times on whole- blood  samples,  representing 74  sequenced-samples,  among which  24  samples were missing because of technological issues."
+We also illustrated our approach on a real data-set from a phase I Ebola vaccine trial measuring RNA-Seq data after vaccination (richtien, cell report 2017) in 20 participants at 4 different times on whole blood  samples,  representing 74  sequenced-samples,  among which  24  samples were missing because of technological issues."

 # Name of event and optional event URL.
 event = "Annual workshop on Statistical Methods for Post Genomic Data - SMPGD 2018"